Proving Circuit Functional Equivalence in Zero Knowledge

 \section{Abstract}

 The modern integrated circuit (IC) ecosystem is increasingly reliant on third-party intellectual property (3PIP) integration, which introduces security risks, including hardware Trojans, security bugs/vulnerabilities.
 Addressing the resulting trust deadlock between IP vendors and system integrators without exposing proprietary designs requires novel privacy-preserving verification techniques.
-However, existing privacy-preserving hardware verification methods are all simulation-based and therefore fail to offer exhaustive formal guarantees.
+However, existing privacy-preserving hardware verification methods are all simulation-based and therefore fail to offer formal guarantees.
 In this paper, we propose ZK-CEC, the first privacy-preserving framework for hardware formal verification.
 By combining formal verification and zero-knowledge proof (ZKP), ZK-CEC establishes a foundation for formally verifying IP correctness and security without compromising the confidentiality of the designs.

 We observe that existing zero-knowledge protocols for formal verification are designed to prove statements of public formulas.
 However, in a privacy-preserving verification context where the formula is secret, these protocols cannot prevent a malicious prover from forging the formula, thereby compromising the soundness of the verification.
 To address these gaps, we first propose a general blueprint for proving the unsatisfiability of a secret design against a public constraint, which is widely applicable to proving properties in software, hardware, and cyber-physical systems.
-Based on the proposed blueprint, we construct ZK-CEC, which enables a prover to convince the verifier that a secret IP's functionality aligns perfectly with the public specification in zero knowledge, revealing only the length and width of the proof.
+Based on the proposed blueprint, we construct ZK-CEC, which enables a prover to convince the verifier that a secret IP's functionality aligns perfectly with the public specification in zero knowledge, revealing the size of the proof and the gate-count of the IP.
 We implement ZK-CEC and evaluate its performance across various circuits, including arithmetic units and cryptographic components.
 Experimental results show that ZK-CEC successfully verifies practical designs, such as the AES S-Box, within practical time limits.

 \ccsdesc[100]{Hardware~Equivalence checking} \ccsdesc[500]{Security and privacy~Privacy-preserving protocols}